pyeventsourcing/eventsourcing/README.md

 ## Domain model

-When the `World` aggregate class is called, a created event object is created and used to construct an instance of `World`.
-And when the command method `make_it_so()` is called on an instance of `World`, a `SomethingHappened` event is triggered with a value of `what`, which results in the `what` value being appended to the `history` of the `World` aggregate instance.
+When the `World` aggregate class is called, a `World.Created` event object is created and used to construct an instance of `World`.
+And when the command method `make_it_so()` is called on an instance of `World`, a `World.SomethingHappened` event is triggered with a value of `what`, which results in the `what` value being appended to the `history` of the `World` aggregate instance.